WATERLODE: The Rotary

 students helped to spread woodchip under the cherry

 trees planted by the borough council in the small fenced-off area near the

 (Nantwich Riverside Project Manager) has secured funding from WREN (Waste

 Recycling Environmental Ltd) on behalf of Nantwich Town Council for creating and

-for a circular walk around the lake (right).
+for a circular walk around the lake (above).
 The council received £42,000 from

 WREN.
 [The money comes from Waste Recycling